Byington Ford

-Lewis Byington Ford (November 1, 1890 – January 19, 1985) was a Monterey Peninsula real estate developer.
-He was a major force in developing Pebble Beach and Carmel Woods.
+Lewis Byington Ford (November 1, 1890 – January 19, 1985) was a Monterey Peninsula real estate developer who developed Pebble Beach and Carmel Woods.
 Ford established the Carmel Valley Airport, the first airpark of its kind in the United States, and developed a nearby business district.
 He created the Carmel Realty Company, was a cartoonist, poloist, baseball player, coach in the Carmel Abalone League, and acted in and directed over 45 plays.
-Ford was a major part of the social circle and society leader in the Monterey Peninsula.
-His ancestry dates back to the French Huguenots.
+Ford was involved in the social circle and society of Monterey Peninsula.

 Early life

 Byington Ford was born on November 1, 1890, in Downieville, Sierra County, California to Tirey L. Ford and Mary Emma Byington.
-His family moved to San Francisco in 1895.
-He experienced the 1906 San Francisco earthquake and fire when he was fifteen years old.
+His father is a direct descended of French Huguenots.
+His family moved to San Francisco in 1895, and they were still there at the time of the 1906 San Francisco earthquake and fire.

 Ford graduated from Santa Clara College in 1910 with a Bachelor of Arts degree.
-At Santa Clara College, he acted in the Nazareth: The Passion Play of Santa Clara and was elected president of the debating team.
-He went on to get his masters from the University of California at Berkeley, graduating in 1913, where he earned his Master of Arts degree.
+He went on to get his master's from the University of California at Berkeley, graduating in 1913, where he earned his Master of Arts degree.
 The thesis for his master's degree was A History of the County Court of England from 1066-1307.
-Ford studied law at St. Ignatius Jesuit College, now the University of San Francisco, but gave up the idea of practicing law and instead went into the real estate.
+Ford studied law at St. Ignatius Jesuit College, now the University of San Francisco, but gave up the idea and instead went into real estate.

-On November 17, 1920, Ford married Marion Boisot in Pebble Beach, California, where he built their home on 17-Mile Drive two years later.
-He had three children: Mary Jane, Patricia and Audrey Ford.
+On November 17, 1920, Ford married Marion Boisot in Pebble Beach, California.

 On February 22, 1937, Ford married his second wife, Ruth Austin Mattimore, in Reno, Nevada.

-Animated Film Corporation
+Career

 In 1916, Ford was director of the Animated Film Corporation in San Francisco, of which his father, Tirey L. Ford, was president.
 The endeavor ended with the entry of the U.S. into World War I.

 Military

-In 1917, Ford enlisted in the California National Guard and went to Officers Training Camp at the Presidio of San Francisco where he was commissioned and then sent to France during World War I. He was captain in the 26th "Yankee" Division.
-In France, he trained at the Saint-Cyr cavalry school.
-He was in the engagements of Château-Thierry, Saint-Mihiel and the Toul sector.
-On March 10, 1919, Ford returned home after recuperating from a poison gas attack suffered during an advance in Troyon, France.
-Ford saw active service practically the whole time he was in France.
-He brought a detachment of soldiers to New York from France.
+In 1917, Ford enlisted in the California National Guard and went to Officers Training Camp at the Presidio of San Francisco where he was commissioned and then sent to France during World War I. In France, he trained at the Saint-Cyr cavalry school.
+He was captain in the 102nd Field Artillery Regiment of the 26th "Yankee" Division.
+He fought at the Battle of Saint-Mihiel, the Second Battle of the Marne, the engagement of June 16 at Xivray-et-Marvoisin, the Meuse–Argonne offensive, among other engagements.
+On March 10, 1919, Ford returned home after recuperating from a poison gas attack suffered in an advance on Troyon, France, during the Meuse–Argonne offensive.
+He brought a detachment of soldiers from France back to New York.
+He was awarded the Purple Heart for injuries suffered in action.

 In 1941, Ford enlisted in the U.S. Army air force during World War II and became a lieutenant colonel.